 Overlooking Student Loans

 Many parents view student loans as an embarrassing sign that they fail to earn enough money or didn’t do a good job saving what they had.
 While this occasionally may be the case, it is important to realize that college costs are spiraling faster than most Americans can keep up.
 Properly using the right federal student loan programs can help parents and students finance a college education for as low as 2.25% annually.
-(During the pandemic, the U.S. Department of Education set a 0% interest rate and suspended payment requirements.
-That has been extended through March 31, 2021.)
+(During the pandemic, the U.S. Department of Education set a 0% interest rate and suspended payment requirements through at least Sept.
+30, 2021.)

 Underestimating the Effects of Inflation